Kajabi/kajabi-guides/titles-for-developers.md

 ## Developer

-* Capable of running and direct small teams for project cycles as substitutes for leads.
+* Capable of running and directing small teams for project cycles as substitutes for leads.
 * Follows established patterns and approaches within existing code bases with ease.
 * Great understanding of Ruby and Rails environments.
 Capable of mining source code when required.
 * Can provide feedback and training on the work of junior developers.